Burnthebook/craft-documentsearch/README.md

 To install on RedHat or CentOS, the precompiled binaries can be procured from yum:

 `yum install poppler-utils`

+To install on MacOS, the precompiled binaries can be procured from [Homebrew](https://brew.sh):

+`brew install poppler`

 **Note:**
 If you're looking for a full-text document search solution, this isn't it.
 The purpose of this plugin is to boil down large documents to consumable sizes for a PHP-based web server.